penk/Kakuhomaru-bridge/README.md

 1. Piezoelectric rods and shielded cable (repurposed from a guitar under-saddle pickup).
 2. Custom printed circuit board (PCB) with castellated holes.
-3. Semi-rigid electronically conductive foam (I'm using [this one](https://www.distrelec.de/en/conductive-foam-305x305x6mm-rnd-rnd-600-00067/p/30130228) which has a `30 Ohm m` volume resistance).
+3. Semi-rigid electronically conductive foam (I'm using [this one](https://www.distrelec.de/en/conductive-foam-305x305x6mm-rnd-rnd-600-00067/p/30130228) which has a `30 ohm-meter (Ω·m)` volume resistance).
 4. 3D printable case (available in both [low profile](./case/kakuhomaru-case-lowp.stl) and [high profile](./case/kakuhomaru-case-highp.stl)).

 While some parts may require a few days of lead time, the assembly is straightforward and DIY-friendly once all components are in hand.

 ## Ordering the PCB

-To get started with your custom PCB, upload the [production file](./production/kakuhomaru-bridge-gerbers.zip) to the PCB manufacturer of your choice, such as JLCPCB or PCBWay.
-Please ensure you select the option for `Castellated Holes` — this is vital for the functionality of our bridge pickup.
+To get started with your custom PCB, upload the [production file](./production/kakuhomaru-bridge-gerbers.zip) to your preferred PCB manufacturer, such as JLCPCB or PCBWay.
+Ensure you select `Castellated Holes`—essential for the functionality of our bridge pickup.

-Below are the settings I have used for this prototype:
+Here are the specifications I used for our prototype:

 ```
 PCB Thickness: 1.6 mm